 Individual members who are in the categories of Associate and Chartered Banker (with professional designation), Associate Fellow and Fellow are required to comply 35 hours of CPD at minimum in a calendar year.
 The CPD hours could be obtained via structured learning activities and unstructured learning activities.

-For more details on the CPD, please click and download here.
+For more details on the CPD, please click on the button below.

 All Members subject to mandatory CPD, except those exempt under regulation 10, must comply with the following minimum requirements for CPD: